 After more than 25 years of camping together, we finally decided to stop pretending that camping was just a temporary thing we do in the summer and recognize that it is part of our lifestyle.
 The camper is something we use when we travel, but also a part of our outdoor life at home and something we use from the spring through the fall.
 It’s a place to nap and write and read and relax as well as a place to sleep and eat when we’re on the road.

-When we decided this year to buy a T@B 320 S, we realized that NuCamp had just made some serious upgrades to the 2021 T@B 320 vs. the 2020 models.
+When we decided in the spring of 2020 to buy a T@B 320 S, we realized that NuCamp had just made some serious upgrades to the 2021 T@B 320 vs. the 2020 models.
 It had a new modern look, a different kind of AC and fridge, a microwave and a cassette toilet in the bath.
 We weren’t sure at first if we preferred the older one, which seemed more classic and like our Silver Shadow or the newer one and the modern style.
 We pretty quickly read up on all the features and decided that the 2021 and its new features were right for us.

 So let’s show you around our T@B 320 S.

 Let’s go inside first.
 When you step up into the T@B, the first thing you see is the dinette/bed area.
 It’s a great little u-shaped dinette with an infinitely adjustable Lagun table that works well for dining, for food prep, or as a desk or even a coffee table.
 It swivels and adjusts into a variety of positions.
 The side benches slide out and the cushions adjust so that you can move one or both sides into “bed mode.”